thomasWeise/moptipy/README.md

 ### 4.3.
 Implemented Problems

+Within this package, we implement a subset of basic problems that are useful for testing different aspects of the algorithms and spaces we provide.
+`moptipy` itself is not intended to be a collection of optimization problems, but more a collection of algorithms, spaces, and operators.
+We do need a set of examples to [unit test](#81-unit-tests-and-static-analysis) these components, so a set of [example problems](https://thomasweise.github.io/moptipy/moptipy.examples.html#module-moptipy.examples) is indeed provided.
+More examples and practical applications of `moptipy` can be found in the [`moptipyapps`](https://thomasweise.github.io/moptipyapps/) package, which is available on [GitHub](https://github.com/thomasWeise/moptipyapps) and in [`PyPi`](https://pypi.org/project/moptipyapps/).
+The `moptipyapps` package is where we will include future examples and benchmark cases.

 - [Bit Strings](https://thomasweise.github.io/moptipy/moptipy.spaces.html#moptipy.spaces.bitstrings.BitStrings) of a fixed length `n`:
   - The minimization version of the [1D Ising Model](https://thomasweise.github.io/moptipy/moptipy.examples.bitstrings.html#moptipy.examples.bitstrings.ising1d.Ising1d), where the goal is to ensure that all bits have the same values as their neighbors.